Michael Gray

 In 1992 Mike was selected by the American Society for Microbiology (ASM) as a member of one of 20 national scientist educator teams (SET).
 This program paired an accomplished teacher with an accomplished researcher to encourage collaborations that would improve the teaching of the researcher and the research of the teacher.

 As a result of the SET program, Mike was able from 1994-1999 to influence the pedagogy of a new cell biology book which was being developed.
 Mike was acknowledged in the first edition.
-This book has since become a perennial best-seller and is often called “the gold standard textbook.”
+This book has since become a perennial best-seller and is often called “the gold standard cell biology textbook.”

 Beginning in the early 1990’s Mike and a few other science faculty began brainstorming ideas to produce longer lasting learning in their students.
 This became, in 2004, the Summer Institute in Teaching Science (SITS).
 SITS began very modestly, mostly as an informal “think tank.”
 By 2008 the three founding faculty had developed a program that consisted of three tracks, each one ten weeks long.
 The tracks simultaneously developed faculty thinking about teaching as well as innovative individual course curricula that would engage students in deep learning.